 |

-proofs of evidence, technical papers, reports and power point presentations Rupert Taylor was an expert witness before
+technical papers, reports and power point presentations Rupert Thornely-Taylor is an expert

-the Special Committee of the Crossrail Bill in the House of Commons and the House of Lords of the UK
+witness before the Select Committees of the High Speed Rail BIll in the House of Commons and the House of Lords of

 Website |